MikeShepard/WPFBot3000/WPFBot3000/docs/ComboBox.md

 Accept wildcard characters: False
 ```

-### -contents
+### -Contents
-A list of items to fill the combobox.
+A list of items to fill the ComboBox.

 ```yaml
 Type: Array